Choosing a maternity unit – checklist

 Below, we have listed some of the questions you may like to ask, depending on your own circumstances and preferences.
 You can use the list as a starting point when thinking about what you’d like to know about the unit and midwives.

-You can also bring our handy downloadable checklist of key questions to ask when you visit the unit, or when you next see your midwife.
+You can also download and print off our checklist for when you visit the unit, or when you next see your midwife:

 Can I go on a tour of maternity units?

 A birth centre or labour ward that you’ve never been to before is likely to feel like a very unfamiliar place.
 Some maternity units offer tours to expectant parents, usually in the third trimester, which can be really helpful in preparing for birth.

 To find out if your unit offers tours, talk to your midwife or contact the maternity unit directly.

 - What type of maternity unit is this?
 Is it a labour ward (obstetric unit) led by doctors, or is it a birth centre (midwifery-led unit)?

 - If it’s a birth centre, are there restrictions on who can give birth here?
 For example, based on age of mother, weeks of pregnancy, Group B Strep positive, or BMI?